-Table 11: Template EU CR10 - Specialised lending and equity exposures under the simple riskweighted approach
+Table 12: Template EU CR10 - Specialised lending and equity exposures under the simple riskweighted approach in HRK mn in HRK mn in HRK mn

 INTERNAL CAPITAL ADEQUACY ASSESSMENT PROCESS - EU OVC

 Internal capital adequacy assessment process ("ICAAP") is based on an economic view and determines whether the Group has the capacity to bear its acquired risks by comparing the Group's risk portfolios across all risk types with the Group's capital.
 The ICAAP framework is designed to support the management in managing risk portfolios as well as the coverage potential at all times, ensuring adequate capital capacity that reflects the nature and magnitude of the Group's risk portfolio.